adolenc/cl-neovim/README.md

 `options` is used to specify additional options (eg. nargs, range, eval, pattern, ...) for the callback function.

-You can find example of a simple plugin (a translation of python example from [:h remote-plugin-example](http://neovim.io/doc/user/remote_plugin.html#remote-plugin-example)) in [rplugin/sample-plugin.lisp](https://github.com/adolenc/cl-neovim/blob/master/rplugin/lisp/sample-plugin.lisp).
+You can find example of a simple plugin (a translation of python example from [:h remote-plugin-example](http://neovim.io/doc/user/remote_plugin.html#remote-plugin-example)) in [rplugin/lisp/sample-plugin.lisp](https://github.com/adolenc/cl-neovim/blob/master/rplugin/lisp/sample-plugin.lisp).

 ## Contributions
 would be awesome.
 As a relative newcomer to Common Lisp I would be really happy to merge pull requests or just hear your criticism.

 ## TODO
  - cl-msgpack-rpc should not care about how the parameters it receives from requests/notifications are passed.
 Instead, it should just pass everything forward and it should be cl-neovim which takes care of properly calling functions;
+ - cl-msgpack-rpc should not block when it receives a new message;
  - add more debugging functionality for plugin writers;
  - add a makefile to simplify installation procedure (and also generate interface on the fly by using [src/generate-api.lisp](https://github.com/adolenc/cl-neovim/blob/master/src/generate-api.lisp) instead of having it manually written in the [src/interface.lisp](https://github.com/adolenc/cl-neovim/blob/master/src/interface.lisp).